kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 - Evictions by the Kubelet due to node pressure (e.g. memory shortage)
 - Taint manager deleting NoExecute tainted pods

+This proposal introduces no changes to the `PodDisruptionBudget` object, only the eviction logic.

-This change will not affect the behavior of workload controllers for `Deployment`, `StatefulSet`, `LeaderWorkerSet`, etc.
+This change will not affect the behavior of workload controllers for `Deployment`, `StatefulSet`, `Workload`, etc.
-- The workload controller will be responsible for the labels and annotations on pods it manages.
-This change is not responsible for pod labeling or validation of groups.
+- The workload controller will be responsible for setting the `workload.name` and `workload.podGroup` on the pods it manages.
 - The lifecycle and recovery of a disrupted replica is the responsibility of the workload controller, this will only handle evictions.

 This change will not affect scheduling.
-- It is out of scope to introduce any form of gang scheduling or pod affinity rules.
+- It is out of scope to introduce any form of or change to gang scheduling.
 This only handles eviction of already-scheduled pods.

-Partial replica failure
+Partial replica health:
-- Each replica is treated as a single unit and will be considered failing if any pod in it is failing.
-There is not currently a plan for types of replicas which are considred healthy with some percentage of pods failing.
+-  This KEP follows the definition of multi-pod replica health from the `Workload` API, using `minCount`.
+A replica is considered "available" if it meets `minCount`, and "unavailable" if it does not.
+We are not introducing any other definition of partial health (e.g. a percentage, or requiring all pods healthy).

 ## Proposal